-The power supply unit is being "overworked" by a retro-fitted high-end component (e.g. graphics card).
-This oversteps the power supply units power rating.
+The power supply unit is being overloaded by a retrofitted high-end component (e.g. graphics card).
+A stronger power supply cold help.

-The temperature in the PC case is elevated, because there are no or too few fans mounted in the case for cooling
+High temperatures in the PC case.
+There are too few fans mounted in the case.

-you may see special white tape on various coils.
+If you are looking into an ENERMAX power supply through the fan blades, you may see special white glue on various coils.
 This is normal.
-They are a necessary remnant from the production process and do not negatively impact performance in any way.
+It is a necessary left over from the production process and does not impact performance in any way.